-Student Computer Labs located in Rm.16, ITT building (near the Fale Samoa) and in the ASCC Library.
+Student Computer Labs located in Rm.
+15 & 16 and the ASCC Library.

 I need an Advising sheet to keep track of my major courses I have taken so far and to determine exactly when I will graduate and to avoid taking classes that are not required for my major.
 Where can I get this form?

 Your academic advisor or the Academic Affairs office.

 I cannot afford a catalog; where else I can get information on ASCC besides the Library?

 Visit the ASCC website at www.amsamoa.edu